 Yes, the Zirconia blanks used have varying degrees of opacity through to translucency, depending on the situation.

-All Zirconia framework are manufactured by CAD/CAM systems and as we use the industry Gold standard, 3shape software for design, various types of precision attachments are due to be made available with the very latest software update due to be released in 2015.
+All Zirconia framework are manufactured by CAD/CAM systems and as we use the industry Gold standard, 3shape software for design, various types of precision attachments are available with every software update.
 Therefore, split bridges, combination cases with extra coronal attachments, telescopic copings and much much more will be available very soon.

 Feldspathic ceramic is widely used for veneer restorations as well as resin bonded crowns and can be weak in thin sections until bonded into position and therefore, correct preparation technique is essential for a successful restoration.